darwinanddavis/DataPortfolio/30daymapchallenge.md

 More of a take on no boundaries through the lense of no boundaries between country borders for refugees, economically-displaced peoples, migrants, and new horizon seekers.

 I found these human migration data online from the [UN Refugee Agency](https://data.world/unhcr) and being close to my own Russian heritage, I wanted to see what patterns in Russian refugee and emigration numbers emerged over the decades.
-The original dataset is broken up into individual years, but it looked super messy when I first mapped it, so I instead collapsed the data into decades to make for a neater map.
+The data span 1950 to 2017.
+The original dataset is broken up into individual years, but it looked super messy when I first mapped it, so I instead collapsed the data into decades to create a neater design.

 Notes
 * Width of lines = decade of migration scaled relatively from 1950 to 2010